 For now, you probably want to know what you need to eat, how much you should exercise, and which foods you need to avoid.
 All of these ingredients are important, but honestly, the most important thing you can do is really understand how your body works, which we’ll get to after I give you what you want.

 RECOMMENDED KETO STARTER PRODUCTS:

 Get to know your body:

-1) The first thing you need to do before starting to plan is figuring out where you are right now.
+1) The first thing you need to do before starting to plan is figure out where you are right now.

 Weigh and measure yourself.
 While BMI calculators are not the best way to find out your body fat, most of us don’t have the money to do it professionally.

 Weight: It is best to weigh first thing in the morning completely naked.
 This will help you keep up with your true weight before eating and without clothes.